randomdude999/mcinfo/README.rst

     [TBI]
     $ mcinfo pig
     [TBI]
     $ mcinfo

 That's kind of it.
-You can also use numeric IDs.